 Question III.2.4.
 Are financial inclusion and/or human development and/or productive inclusion components of the program consistently implemented?

 Why do these question matter?
-To deliver benefit on time and with the shortest possible lag between application and receipt of benefits, to connect a beneficiary of a cash transfer program to services or other interventions, there should be a robust beneficiary operational management system and seamless connectivity between various programs.
+To deliver benefit on time and with the shortest possible waiting period between application and receipt of benefits, to connect a beneficiary of a cash transfer program to services or other interventions, there should be a robust operational management system and seamless connectivity between various programs.

 Cost effectiveness is associated with using the minimum resources required to achieve the desired impact and reducing the cost for beneficiaries

 Question III.3.1.
-What documents need to be provided when applying or registering with the program (e.g., birth certificate, etc…), are they easily available to all potential beneficiaries, and are the costs for procuring these minimized?
+What documents need to be provided when applying or registering with the program (e.g., birth certificate, etc…), Is the documentation needed for applying and registering with the program easily available at a minimal cost to all potential beneficiaries?

 Question III.3.2.
-What are the costs of delivering payments?
+Are the costs of payment administration and delivery accounted for and minimized?

 Question III.3.3.
 Are benefits portable across the country?
 Outside the country?

 Question III.3.4.
-Are information systems for the program developed with a view to minimize the costs of delivery?
+Are additional costs associated with physical and administrative barriers to access/delivery faced by certain populations, such as persons with disability, rural populations, migrants, etc. considered and offset by dedicated provisions?

 Why do these questions matter?
 Administrative costs monitoring is a pre-condition for cost effective implementation.
 Costs for participation for potential beneficiaries are determining factors to apply to a program or not, and should be minimized using modern solutions without compromising inclusiveness.